 Another challenge of being a pet parent and owning a dog is dealing with your dog's anxieties and fears.
-Every dog has their own phobias & triggers and it is very important that you find out what these to be able to respond to them properly and help him live his best life.
+Every dog has their own phobias & triggers and it is very important that you find out what these to be able to respond to them properly and help their live their best life.

 Maybe your fur-baby is triggered by loud noises?
 Stray animals?
 Visitors at home?
 There are a lot of possible triggers.
-Observe your dog and help him get through these trying times.
+Observe your dog and help them get through these trying times.

 Nutrition can also be a very challenging factor in owning a dog.
 There is a lot of dog food on the market available and most claim to be top brands, it can be overwhelming.
 Finding a high-quality dog food that fits your fur-baby's nutritional needs can be hard work.
 You also have to consider your dog's age, breed, size, health condition.